StefanGunnlaugur/Beer-flask/README.md

-# L.O.B.E.
+# Skál
-SKAL is a recording client made specifically for TTS data collections.
-It supports multiple collections, single and multi-speaker, and can prompt sentences based on phonetic coverage.
+SKAL is a rating client for alcoholic beverages, focused on the icelandic state managed alcohol store.
+Development is based on the basic structure of the recording client L.O.B.E. developed by Atli Þór Sigurgeirsson at the University of Reykjavik with minor assistance from Stefán Gunnlaugur Jónsson.

 # Setup
 * Other system requirements (installed via apt):